hirememorey/election_game/LLM_HANDOFF_CONTEXT.md

 - ✅ No leftover legislation between terms
 - ✅ Player index properly reset between terms
 - ✅ Action Points system backend works correctly
+- ✅ **NEW: Core game loop is verified with the new UI via `test_new_ui_layout.py`**.

 ## 🎯 Strategic Context for Next LLM

 ### Immediate Opportunities
-1. **Frontend Implementation**: Complete the Action Points system UI (see `FRONTEND_IMPLEMENTATION_GUIDE.md`)
+1. **UI Polish & Animation**: The new layout is functional but spartan.
+It's a perfect canvas for adding targeted animations, better styling, and UX refinements to bring it to life without clutter.
-2. **Game Balance Testing**: The PC commitment system and trading mechanic are ready for extensive playtesting to evaluate balance
+2. **Game Balance Testing**: The new UI makes it easier to assess the game state.
+Now is the time for extensive playtesting to evaluate the balance of AP costs, PC commitment, and trading.
-3. **Network Action Design Implementation**: See `NETWORK_ACTION_DESIGN.md` for detailed specifications on merging Network and Form Alliance actions into a single, more engaging action system
+3. **Network Action Design Implementation**: See `NETWORK_ACTION_DESIGN.md` for detailed specifications on merging Network and Form Alliance actions into a single, more engaging action system.
-4. **Re-enable Form Alliance**: If testing shows the simplified action set works well, consider re-implementing Form Alliance or the merged Network design
-5. **Database Integration**: Replace in-memory storage with persistent database
+4. **Database Integration**: Replace in-memory storage with persistent database.
-6. **Multiplayer Real-time**: Add WebSocket support for live multiplayer
+5. **Multiplayer Real-time**: Add WebSocket support for live multiplayer
-7. **Advanced AI**: Add AI opponents with strategic decision-making
+6. **Advanced AI**: Add AI opponents with strategic decision-making
-8. **Game Variants**: Different election scenarios, rule sets
+7. **Game Variants**: Different election scenarios, rule sets
-9. **Analytics**: Track game statistics and player behavior
+8. **Analytics**: Track game statistics and player behavior

 ### Technical Debt to Address
 1. **Error Handling**: More robust error handling in API